pekkalacd/Introduction-to-Python/Contributing.md

 # How to Contribute<br><br>

 ### 1. Fork the Repository<br>
 When you fork this repository, a *copy* of this repository will show up on your github account.
-Changes made to that copy are not persistent to the this repository.
+Changes made to that copy are not persistent to this repository.
 Additional actions need to be taken by collaborators in order to make changes to the existing content.<br>

 To fork this repository, in the upper right-hand corner of the screen there should be a button labeled **Fork**, click that.<br>